loftTech/obsidian-oblogger/README.md

 ## faq

-- what was that error notice that popped up on first load about FileExplorer?
-    - that's connected to how we're showing all the options in the context menus on files. sorry for the distraction :(
 - why can't I rename files from the side panel?
   - because it's hard :(. if you figure out how to link into the FileExplorer core plugin in a clean way, please let us know!
 - why can't I log to the root vault folder?